-There will be several options available for ADA patrons with auditory disabilities.
-If you require effective communication in the form of an ASL Interpreter or closed captioning, please contact us at firstname.lastname@example.org
+If you require effective communication in the form of an ASL Interpreter please contact us at email@example.com

-- NOTE: Requests must be made no later than two weeks before the event to allow for sufficient processing time.
+- NOTE: Requests must be made no later than three weeks before the event to allow for sufficient processing time.

 We have several First Aid locations that are noted on the festival maps.
 Professional medical staff can help you with your medical needs at these locations.

 There are accessible pathways and routes throughout the venue.
 We encourage all patrons to utilize personal forms of transportation, including wheelchairs and scooters.
 If you need to recharge your motorized wheelchair, you may do so at the Access Center.
 Patrons should bring all cords and accessories needed to charge their devices.
 Chargers must use a 110-volt, 20 amp circuit.
 We will not be providing wheelchair or scooter rentals